Halifax’s new 10-bed hospice residence for patients from Nova Scotia and their families will open in late April at 618 Francklyn Street in Halifax.

 Read the news release: Hospice Halifax Announces Eligibility and Admission Process for Hospice Residence

 1. Ask your most responsible healthcare professional (family physician, nurse practitioner, specialist, or Palliative Care Consult Team member, for example) if hospice care is a good option for you.

-2. If hospice care is a good option, your most responsible healthcare professional will send a Hospice Request for Assessment Form to Hospice Halifax starting on March 27, 2019.
+2. If hospice care is a good option, your most responsible healthcare professional will send a Hospice Request for Assessment Form to Hospice Halifax.

 3. Hospice Halifax will review your request and will be in touch with your most responsible healthcare professional.
 Admission to Hospice Halifax is based on applicants’ care needs.

 We strive to meet eligible applicants’ requests.
 Hospice Halifax, and other hospice residences under development in our province, are part of a strategy to offer hospice care in the community.